America's Christian Foundation & Our Continuing Responsibility

 Written by Phil Morris, Editor / Writer of "Ameritianity," in 2008

-Thanks to Dr. Robert Jeffress & FBC Dallas for putting our words into their Video.
+Thanks to Dr. Robert Jeffress & FBC Dallas for putting our words into their Video in 2017.

 Like many topics and issues, it is necessary to define terms in order to avoid misunderstandings and conflict.
 Let’s define “Christian Nation.”

 “Christian Nation” is NOT a nation where everyone is a Christian, must BE a Christian, or must LIVE as a Christian.
 That’s the problem with allowing someone who instinctively does not want America to be a “Christian Nation” to define the term.

 America is a “Christian Nation” by the same way our Declaration of Independence declares that we are entitled to certain rights of “Life, Liberty, and the Pursuit of Happiness.”